zoso10/6px-api-docs/README.md

 * `image/gif`

 ##### REF `object`
 Specifies which input(s) to use.
 If we specify more than one ref in this block, it will duplicate whatever is in this block for each of the input indexes defined.
+If the value is set to false, a random filename will be generated.

 **For example, if we have the following input object containing 4 inputs:**
 ```json